Ly-Mark/FrameWise/_posts/2023-07-14-League-of-legends-eda.md

 ### Outliers

 We can use two different methods to determine if there are any outliers within our dataset.
+First, we will drop the two damage columns so that we have a complete dataset.
+Afterward,
-First we will drop the two damage columns so that we have a complete dataset.
-Afterward, we examine each season using a histogram and a boxplot to see if there are any patterns and outliers in our dataset.
+we examine each season using a histogram and a boxplot to see if there are any patterns and outliers in our dataset.
 Detecting outliers in our data is important for the integrity and reliability of our data since they might have a large influence in our analysis.
 We will need to decide how to deal with outliers (remove or stratify our analysis) so that our conclusions are representative of our data.

 ```python